 We have already seen that an app can show different data or presentation to users based on their identity or settings.
-In some situations, you may want the app to provide different functionality to different users.
+In some situations, you may also want the app to provide different or restricted functionality to certain classes of users.
 There are three distinct cases to consider:

-- There are a small number of user classes (typically just two, for example, such as regular users and admins) and one user class has a few extra features exposed.
+- There are a small number of user classes (typically just two, for example, such as regular users and admins).
+One user class needs a few extra features exposed.

 - There are a small number of user classes but they need very different capabilities.

 - There are a large number of user classes, each requiring very different capabilities.

 For cases 2 and 3, the answer in AppSheet is to build a different apps for each class of users.
 It is easy to build multiple apps which use the same underlying data.
 You can control data change permissions via the update permissions instructions found in this article.
 However, you will need to manage these different apps.

 Case 1 is pretty common and in this case, you may wish to have different types of functionality per user class.
 At the app level, there are at least two ways to differentiate user classes

 - Controlling which views are shown to the user.
-Use the Show_If constraint as part of the view definition.
+Use the Show_If constraint expression as part of the view definition.